Getting Started

 In a separate terminal window, we’ll run Litestream to replicate our new database.
 Make sure both terminal windows are using the same working directory.

-export AWS_ACCESS_KEY_ID=AKIAxxxxxxxxxxxxxxxx
+export LITESTREAM_ACCESS_KEY_ID=minioadmin

-export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/xxxxxxxxx
+export LITESTREAM_SECRET_ACCESS_KEY=minioadmin

 Next, run Litesteam’s replicate